ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

         }
     }
 ```
-We declare both `task`, and `taskPath`. then, we ask the `paintRest` if it is ok to `POST` to the `/api/tasks/` endpoint, and if it is, we post that we are not premium users.
+We declare both `task`, and `taskPath`. then, we ask the `paintRest` if it is OK to `POST` to the `/api/tasks/` endpoint, and if it is, we post that we are not premium users.
 And, no it is not as simple as changing that value to true to get premium styles. then, we get the `taskPath`, by the response's `id` attribute.
 If there was any errors, we go down to the catch block. if the error was a TypeError, we call the `runTask` function.
-The thing is, we are inside the declaration of the `runTask` function. this is known as recursion, and don't try to wrap your head arround it.
+The thing is, we are inside the declaration of the `runTask` function. this is known as recursion, and don't try to wrap your head around it.

 The next block is really three small ones.
 ```javascript